 Most bee stings can be relieved with simple, at-home remedies.
 Others require medical attention.
-Learn how to assess and treat a bee sting from Sandra Archer, MD, of Centra Care Shawnee Mission Urgent Care.
+Learn how to assess and treat a bee sting from Sandra Archer, MD, of AdventHealth Centra Care Shawnee Mission.

 Because minutes matter in the event of a heart attack or stroke, you may be tempted to drive yourself to the Emergency Department (ED).
 Don’t!
 Time is Muscle (heart muscle) in a heart attack, and Time is Brain Tissue in the event of a stroke.
 Call 911!